tbhatti/node-mysql/README.md

 ### mysql-workbench-community-8.0.19-winx64.msi
 Download from https://dev.mysql.com/downloads/workbench/ and install GUI tool to run queries

+### Postman-win64-7.22.1-Setup.exe
+Download from https://www.postman.com/downloads/ and install postman to test all end points

 ## Data base used in this project
 ### DB name: sitepoint, table name: authors, all CRUD operations are performed in node.js